NREL/reV-tutorial/tutorial_4_generation_b/README.md

 Other config entries that are not covered in previous tutorials are described below.
 Check on the [reV multi-year help doc](https://nrel.github.io/reV/_cli/reV%20multi-year.html) for further documentations on each:
 - `groups`: The group names will be used as the HDF5 file group name under which the collected data will be stored.
 You can have exactly one group with the name `"none"` for a “no group” collection (this is typically what you want and all you need to specify).
     - `dsets`: List of datasets to collect.
+Specifically, we used
+      - "cf_mean": mean capacity factor (fractional)
+      - "cf_profile": hourly capacity factor (fractional) profile in local timezone
+      - "lcoe_fcr": the Levelized Cost of Electricity (LCOE) using the fixed-charge-rate method
+      - "ghi_mean": mean global horizontal irradiance (GHI) over a specified time period
+    - `pass_through_dsets`: Optional list of datasets that are identical in the multi-year files (e.g. input datasets that don’t vary from year to year) that should be copied to the output multi-year file once without a year suffix or means/stdev calculation.

 To see further descriptions of these parameters, please check the help doc [PvWattsv8](https://nrel.github.io/reV/_autosummary/reV.SAM.generation.PvWattsv8.html#reV.SAM.generation.PvWattsv8.cf_mean) from the reV-to-SAM generation interface module.
-    - `pass_through_dsets`: Optional list of datasets that are identical in the multi-year files (e.g. input datasets that don’t vary from year to year) that should be copied to the output multi-year file once without a year suffix or means/stdev calculation.

 After changing the entries for the config file, run the command below to run the multi-year step: